SparkPost/support-docs/support/tech-resources/transmissions-api-scheduling.md

   -H 'Authorization: <Your API key>'
 ```

-When you cancel transmissions, the API immediately returns a 204 response, and the cancellation process happens in the background.
+When you cancel transmissions, the API immediately returns a 204 response, and the cancellation process happens asynchronously.
 Normally, all messages will be cancelled in ten minutes or less.
 In some rare circumstances, it may take longer than that.
 For that reason, we highly recommend that you cancel scheduled transmissions far in advance of their scheduled delivery times.

 When a message is cancelled, you will receive a bounce event with a reason of "554 5.7.1 [internal] Campaign cancelled".
 You can use these bounce events to track which messages were cancelled.
 There are a few different places that you can view these events.